 It is engrossing to know that since it is a natural type of driftwood, unlike others, it does not contain any chemical that may endanger the lives of your aquarium pets.

-Take into consideration that this type of driftwood needs to be boiled before using as this will immensely aid in accelerating the rate at which the wood will submerge in water.
+Take into consideration that this type of driftwood needs to be boiled before use as this will immensely aid in accelerating the rate at which the wood will submerge in water.

 All the same, this wood is a little bit lightweight so it may necessitate days of soaking just to ensure that it will sink in water.